Drag in Bose-Fermi Mixtures: Simulation of Boson and Fermion Density Profiles

 Here we give details about how we numerically solve Eq.~(\ref{bosondensity}) and Eq.~(\ref{fermiondensity}).
 We work in cylindrical coordinates, with the symmetry axis labeled as $\bf \hat x$.
 We choose a simulation box that is sufficiently large to enclose the entire Fermi cloud.
 We then set up a 100$\times$100 grid, and initialize the boson wavefunction $\psi$ and the Fermi density $n_F$ to the values they would take in the absence of $g_{BF}$.

-First fixing $n_F$, we optimize $\psi$ using gradient descents, minimizing the energy of the system \cite{Ufrecht_2017}.
+First fixing $n_F$, we optimize $\psi$ using gradient descents, minimizing the energy of the system (this has been done before by \cite{Ufrecht_2017, capuzzi2004}).
 We then update $n_F$ via Eq.~(\ref{fermiondensity}) -- adjusting $\mu_F$ to keep $N_F$ fixed.
 We continue to cycle through these two steps until convergence.
 Typically about 10 iterations are needed.
 Fig~\ref{kin-kout} shows a typical result for a moderately strong repulsive Bose-Fermi interaction strength.
 The Fermi density vanishes in the central region, rises as one approaches the edge of the Bose cloud, then falls again as one moves towards the edge of the trap.
 The Bose density simply falls monotonically.